Coronavirus: here's what's going on in Canada and around the world

 In the hardest-hit Lombardy region of Italy, hospitals were swamped with sick and dead.
 Restaurants, cafes and retail stores across the country have closed due to personal movement, although grocery stores, pharmacies and markets have been allowed to operate.

-France, Ireland, Denmark, Norway, Lithuania, Algeria and Slovakia have closed their schools and the most successful football team in Europe, Real Madrid, has quarantined all its players after a test has been positive.
-The Czech government has tightened border controls for some countries, and Slovakia has closed its international airports and ground transportation centers.
+France, Ireland, Denmark, Norway, Lithuania, Algeria and Slovakia have closed their schools and the most successful football team in Europe, Real Madrid, has quarantined all its players after a positive test

+Spain, which faces an increasing workload, should declare a state of emergency.
+The Prime Minister said Friday that he would mobilize the military to contain new cases of the virus.

 Danish lawmakers have approved a temporary law giving authorities the power to deny access to public places and shops and to force people to undergo tests.
 Estonia has declared “an emergency”, which means that there are no rallies in public spaces.